clararajadel/jupyter-datacube-docker-singularity/README.md

   ```
   $ git clone https://github.com/clararajadel/jupyter-datacube-docker-singularity.git
   ```
 - **Create local workspace**.
 This folder will contain all files required to build the docker image.
-Later it will be copied (or cloned) in the VM to have access also to this files from the VM.
+Later it will be copied (using scp) or cloned (using git) in the VM to have access to these files from the VM.
 ```
 $ mkdir local
 ```